Skip to main content

 Cost: Free

-A ten-week program from the NYU Tandon School of Engineering, ARISE is open to students in grades 10 and 11 with strong interests in pursuing STEM careers.
+A ten-week program from the NYU Tandon School of Engineering, ARISE is open to students in grades 10 and 11 with strong interest in pursuing STEM careers.
 Participants engage in college-level workshops, lab research, and scientific methods.
-They also explore fields such as bio and molecular engineering, computer science, AI, and robotics.
+Students will gain roughly 120 hours of lab experience and conclude the program by presenting their work at the American Museum of Natural History (AMNH) Poster Symposium.

 The ARISE program is only open to students who live in New York City.